Statistical determinism in non-Lipschitz dynamical systems: Proofs

-Lemma~\ref{lemma2} shows that system (\ref{eqU3firstCopy}) and (\ref{eqU3secondCopy}) has the invariant set $w = G(\by)$, $\by \in \mathcal{A}_+$.
+Lemma~\ref{lemma2} shows that $\mathcal{A}'_+$ from (\ref{eqAprime}) is the invariant set for system (\ref{eqU3firstCopy})--(\ref{eqU3secondCopy}).
 This set has the same structure of orbits as the attractor $\mathcal{A}_+$ of system (\ref{eqU3firstCopy}).
-For proving the first part \textit{(i)} of Proposition~\ref{Th1_attr}, it remains to show that this invariant set is an attractor with the trapping neighborhood (\ref{eq_proof_prop8}).
-Since $\mathcal{A}_+$ is the attractor of the first equation (\ref{eqU3firstCopy}), it is sufficient to show that
+We need to show that $\mathcal{A}'_+$ is an attractor with the trapping neighborhood (\ref{eq_proof_prop8}).
+Since $\mathcal{A}_+$ is the attractor of the first equation (\ref{eqU3firstCopy}), it is sufficient to prove that

 uniformly for all initial conditions $\by_0 \in \mathcal{A}_+$ and $w_0 \in (w_m,w_M)$.
-Since $\tby(s) = \mathrm{\Phi}^s(\by_0)$ and $w(s) = \mathrm{\Phi}_{w}^s(\by_0,w_0)$, we rewrite (\ref{eq_P1proofX1}) as
+Since $\tby(s) = X^s(\by_0)$ and $w(s) = X_{w}^s(\by_0,w_0)$, we rewrite (\ref{eq_P1proofX1}) as

 The uniform convergence in this expression follows from Lemma~\ref{lemma2}.